Aysuarex/printf/README.md

 ## File Functions

 ### _printf.c
-Own Printf Function Tha Performs Formatted Output Conversion And Print Data.
+Own Printf Function That Performs Formatted Output Conversion And Print Data.

 ------------

-### holberton.h
+### main.h
-Header File Were All Prototypes Are Saved.
+Header File Where All Prototypes Are Saved.

 ------------